-The other day I was talking to Miss L — She is in middle school, and those are simply hellish years.
-The freedom and confidence of childhood is leaving and being replaced by the over acting, self critiquing mind a teen; and the metamorphose appears as painful as transforming into a werewolf.
+Miss L is in middle school.
+We all remember those hellish years.
+The freedom and confidence of childhood is leaving and being replaced by the overly active self critiquing mind of a teen.
+The metamorphose appears as painful as transforming into a werewolf.

-They lash out, they get bullied, they hurt, they are ashamed and confused by all the changes that are happening all around and inside of them…

-… there are more demands on them than ever before, they begin to feel the weight of the world.
+They lash out, they get bullied, they hurt, they are ashamed and confused by all the changes that are happening all around and inside of them.
+They begin to feel the weight of the world.
 That stress is overwhelming.
-She lashes out at her siblings and occasionally me… and so we talked.
+So L lashes out at her siblings and occasionally me… so we talked.

-Today we ventured to Nelson’s Landing with a brief stop at an old mining town.
-The kids dug in the mud, climbed the rocky hills, swam and lunched by the Colorado River… in to which V and I jumped… off a cliff… that was freaking scary and awesome — check her post on the experience!
+Today we went on an adventure to Nelson’s landing.
+We prepped our food together, loaded up the car… the kids dug in the mud, climbed the rocky hills, swam and lunched by the Colorado river — in to which V and I jumped… off a cliff… that was awesomely frightening.
+We were active and working together to make an amazing experience.